 Jump to:

-The mochi waffle ingredients you'll need are:
+Here are mochi waffle ingredients you'll need for our simple recipe.

 - Milk